ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 > You can check your operating system on Linux by executing `cat /etc/os-release`.

 Please note that these instructions also include setting up HTTPS for your website, which for this tutorial isn't necessary.
-We'll use the certificate in another way, for TLS communication in a Java applications.
+We'll use the certificate in another way, for TLS communication in a Java application.

-For Ubuntu, these are the steps required to install Certbot.
+For Ubuntu, the following steps are required to install Certbot.
 See also [Apache on Ubuntu 16.04 (xenial)](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache){:target="_blank" rel="noopener noreferrer"}.

-You'll need to add the Certbot PPA to your list of repositories.
+Certbot is installed using APT (Advanced Package Tool), a tool for installing and removing applications on your system.
+This tool searches in its repositories for software distributions.
+Before you can install Certbot, you'll need to add the Certbot PPA (Personal Package Archive) to your list of available APT repositories.

 ```
 sudo apt-get update